hello-roman/terraform/README.md

-1 click deployments for wordpress
+1 click deployments on the cloud